z-gpt/my-storefront/ue/README.md

 1. Add your block to a test page using the document editor
 2. Open the page in Universal Editor
 3. Use the developer console to inspect the `/details` network call
-4. Create the three JSON configuration files based on the block's structure
+4. Create the three JSON configuration files based on the block's structure in `/ue/models/blocks`
-5. Add your block to the section filter list in `/models/_section.json`
+5. Add your block to the section filter list in `/ue/models/section.json`

 ### Block Options Support